Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-Am I alone in being perfectly happy whenever I get access to a woman's labia, regardless of their size, shape, or color?
+Who knows, maybe the celebrities will sue Apple as well and it may actually take some responsibility as a result.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User